 Self-Supporting (Independent) Students:

 For Federal Financial Aid: Students who claim to be self-supporting at the time of their enrollment at Georgetown University may meet the federal definition of financial independence to qualify for federal aid as an independent applicant.
-For the 2017–2018 academic year, students who were born before January 1, 1994, or are active duty or veterans of the U.S. Armed Forces, or are wards of the court, or have been in foster care since age 13, or whose parents are deceased, or are an emancipated minor, or are in legal guardianship, or are homeless, or students who are legally married or separated, or have legal dependents other than a spouse, may qualify for federal financial aid as an independent applicant without providing parental information.
+For the 2018–2019 academic year, students who were born before January 1, 1995, or are active duty or veterans of the U.S. Armed Forces, or are wards of the court, or have been in foster care since age 13, or whose parents are deceased, or are an emancipated minor, or are in legal guardianship, or are homeless, or are legally married or separated, or have legal dependents other than a spouse may qualify for federal financial aid as an independent applicant without providing parental information.

 For Need-Based Institutional Georgetown Scholarship: To be considered for a Georgetown scholarship, all applicants are expected to provide parental income and asset information, regardless of their federal dependency status.